-At last year's memorable Ecumenical Walsingham Pilgrimage, a Methodist friend of mine, Prebendary Norman Wallwork, preached a memorable sermon on our Lady as CoRedemptrix.
+Today's lovely Feast of the Motherhood of the Theotokos has reminded me of the 2010 Ecumenical Walsingham Pilgrimage.
+A Methodist friend of mine, Prebendary Norman Wallwork, preached a most memorable sermon on our Lady as CoRedemptrix.
 Here is part of what Father Norman said:

 "Mary is the recipient of the sword of sacrifice which pierces her being as she participates in the redemptive offering of Christ at Calvary.
 The Lukan prophecy of the sword - made by Simeon to Mary in the Temple - and the Johannine picture of the Mother of Jesus - at the foot of the Cross - are really two moments within a single event.
 Mary's YES to God that she would be the God-bearer was a YES that began in the joy of carrying the Christ child within her but ended as she gazed on her Son on the Cross.
 For the sacrifice that Mary began to offer in her fiat was a sacrifice she only completed at Calvary.
 Mary does not make a sacrifice independently of the work of her Son - her sacrifice is united to his.
 Within Christ's grand oblation of himself in his life and in his death for us all there is comjoined the sacrifice of his Mother.
 Neither could have been made without the other.